-- In 2016, Coast Guard activity in the Arctic included the deployment of eight CCG icebreakers.202 - Planning priorities for 2016 CCG Arctic operations included: escort and icebreaking for commercial vessel traffic, icebreaking in support of community resupply, navigational aid maintenance.203 - "Planning for Arctic Operations is carried out throughout the year but the new season officially starts with the opening of the Marine Communications and Traffic Services (MCTS) Centre in Igaluit."204 - Creation of a Coast Guard Auxiliary in the Arctic is promised as part of Canada's new \$1.5 billion oceans protections plan, unveiled in November 2016 by three federal government departments.205
+- In 2016, Coast Guard activity in the Arctic included the deployment of eight CCG icebreakers.225 - Planning priorities for 2016 CCG Arctic operations included: escort and icebreaking for commercial vessel traffic, icebreaking in support of community resupply, navigational aid maintenance.226 - "Planning for Arctic Operations is carried out throughout the year but the new season officially starts with the opening of the Marine Communications and Traffic Services (MCTS) Centre in Iqaluit."227 - "The Canadian Coast Guard is expanding its Arctic season in 2017-2018 and will continue to gradually increase its presence over the next several years."
+228 - In October 2017, Canadian officials reported that, "The Coast Guard is forecasting that it will add 21 additional operational days in the Arctic in coming years to fit the increasingly extended shipping season." - Creation of a Coast Guard Auxiliary in the Arctic is promised as part of Canada's new \$1.5 billion oceans protections plan, unveiled in November 2016 by three federal government departments.
+See "Canadian Coast Guard Auxiliary expansion to the Arctic" for update.